zc9syil5ya/swa-en-christian-sommer/README.md

 <i>none</i>

 #### Other comments:
-1)
-I built the basic Project basic structure  with https://start.spring.io/
+1) I built the basic Project basic structure  with https://start.spring.io/

 ![abb2](abb2.png)

-2)
-I generated the basic structure of the frontend app with npx.
-`npx create-react-app frontend-app`
+2) I generated the basic structure of the frontend app with npx. `npx create-react-app frontend-app`

+3) UML diagrams and description can be found in the pdf `UML diagrams and description for SWA assignment 20HS 3Ib from Christian Sommer.pdf` in the main project folder.

 #### proud of
 I'm particular proud of: <i>that images can be uploaded and are validated by size and type</i>